Orlando honeymoon ideas

 Obviously, I love the parks.
-But one of the great things about Disney is that the magic doesn’t end at Space Mountain and ice cream bars.
+But one of the great things about Disney and an Orlando honeymoon is that the magic doesn’t end at Space Mountain and ice cream bars.
 Resort-hopping is one of my favorite things to do at Disney because it allows you to be immersed in the magic without having to deal with the crowds.
 Best of all, the resorts are all about the details falling into place under a broader theme…sound familiar? 😉 Let’s start with my personal favorite, shall we?

 The moment you walk through the hotel’s doors, you’ll feel as though you’ve stepped back in time.
 The Boardwalk is designed to look like something out of early 1900s Atlantic City or Coney Island.
 The resort includes the main hotel and several small villas set on a lake.
 And yes, there is an actual boardwalk!
 Give in to nostalgia as you play carnival games and take pictures in an old fashioned photo booth.
 Grab some tasty hummus at Spoodles, or if you’re looking for something a little more gourmet, try the Flying Fish Cafe.
 One of the things that separates Boardwalk from other resorts is the nightlife.
 Catch the game at ESPN, grab some beer at Big River Grille and Brewing Works or…

 …hit up the Atlantic Dance Hall for some clubbing!
 If you do feel like going to the parks, EPCOT is within walking distance.